Teaching “The Gift of The Magi”

 - Instruct students to write a story about a time they got a really crappy gift for Christmas.

-- You could always fill out an irony chart.
+- You could always fill out an Analyzing Irony in Literature chart.

 - You can’t ignore allusions in “The Gift of the Magi.”
 Well, actually you could, but it would be unwise.